 Activities for Sixth Form & College Students

-Our online taster sessions help Year 13 students experience what it is like to study at the University of Sheffield.
+Our online taster sessions help Year 12 and Year 13 students experience what it is like to study at the University of Sheffield.

 These are the current engineering tasters available at the moment: